 Ocean deoxygenation: Past, Present, and Future

-Increasing CO2 concentration in the atmosphere is the main driver of ongoing climate change.
-However, atmospheric CO2 has also varied in the past before any significant human impacts.
-A better understanding of natural CO2 changes (e.g., over ice age cycles) has important implications for the fate of anthropogenic CO2 in the future and facilitate the development of nature-based climate solutions.
-One important driver of atmospheric CO2 variations is the ocean’s biological pump, especially in so-called “high-nutrient, low-chlorophyll” regions.
-In those regions, the phytoplankton productivity are not limited by the major nutrients (i.e., N and P) but by the micronutrient iron.
-Variations in the supply of dust-borne iron could have changed the efficiency of the biological pump and thus the storage of CO2 in the deep ocean.
-In our lab, we use stable isotopes to study the impact of the biological pump on atmospheric CO2.
-This work can help develop marine Carbon Dioxide Removal (mCDR) technologies such as iron fertilization.
+Atmospheric CO2 levels have fluctuated throughout Earth’s history—even before significant human influence.
+Gaining a deeper understanding of natural CO2 variations, such as those associated with ice age cycles, has important implications for the future fate of anthropogenic CO2 and can facilitate the development of nature-based solutions.
+A key factor influencing atmospheric CO2 variability is the ocean’s biological pump, particularly in regions known as “high-nutrient, low-chlorophyll” areas.
+In these areas, phytoplankton productivity is limited not by major nutrients (i.e., nitrogen and phosphorus) but by the micronutrient iron.
+Changes in the supply of iron may have affected the efficiency of the biological pump, thereby altering CO2 storage in the deep ocean.
+In our lab, we use stable isotope analyses to investigate the influence of the biological pump on atmospheric CO2.
+This research contributes to the development of marine carbon dioxide removal (mCDR) technologies, such as iron fertilization.